marcostoll/processwire-template-data-providers/README.md

 Just use the camelcase notation of your template's name and add 'Page'.
 Dashes and underscores are used as separators for camelcasing.
 Some Examples:
 - home            -> class: HomePage | file: HomePage.php
-- search_results  -> class: SearchResultPage | file: SearchResultPage.php
+- search_results  -> class: SearchResultsPage | file: SearchResultsPage.php
 - list-news       -> class: ListNewsPage | file: ListNewsPage.php

 The file name must be named after the class name (case sensitive) and using a .php file extension.